nativelibs4java/Scalaxy/Privacy/README.md

 Also, with the extra warnings about missing type annotations for public members with non-trivial bodies:
 * You'll make your code more readable,
 * You'll spot unintentional propagations of weird types (no more returning `Unit` or `MyPrivateLocalType` three levels deep by mistake)

+Now well... one may consider this as a language fork, which it might well be, somehow, but don't you worry: even if you convert all your code to using `@public` instead of `private`, the plugin will (soon) allow you to migrate all your code back to its equivalent traditional Scala, by generating the diffs you'll need to apply to it.

 # Longer examples